Brindisi FC: S.S.D. Città di Brindisi

 The club is restarted in Serie D with the new denomination of Società Sportiva Dilettantistica Città di Brindisi.
 It went bankrupt in only four years.

 New Brindisi

-Real Paradiso Brindisi in Prima Categoria created tue new Brindisi in 2015.
+Real Paradiso Brindisi in Prima Categoria created the new Brindisi in 2015.

+Following the club promotion in Serie C at the end of the 2022/2023 season, they reached professional football again and dropped the "SSD" ("Società Sportiva Dilettantistica", which means "Amateur Sports Club" in italian) in their name, being for the first time in 33 years a fully professional football club again.

+Current squad

 Colors and badge

 Its colors are white and blue.